SkepticMystic/BC-wiki/docs/Getting Started/Views.md

 This view can be opened by clicking the Dice icon on the left ribbon labelled "Breadcrumbs Visualisation".

 It will open a modal with various settings at the top, and a space below for the visualisation.

+If you want more options than given in the Visualisation view, it is recommended to use the [Juggl plugin](https://juggl.io/Juggl) which will also [render all edges in your Breadcrumbs graph](https://juggl.io/Features/Breadcrumbs+integration).

 ### Settings